 How can National Childhood Obesity Awareness Month make a difference?

-We can all use this month to raise awareness about the obesity epidemic and show people how they can take action toward a solution — both at home and in the larger community.
+We can all use this month to raise awareness about the obesity epidemic and show people how they can take steps toward a solution.

 Here are just a few ideas:

-- Encourage families to make small changes, like keeping fresh fruit within their children’s reach or going on a family walk after dinner.
+- Encourage families to make small changes, like keeping fresh fruit within reach or going on a family walk after dinner.

 - Ask doctors and nurses to be leaders in their communities by supporting programs to prevent childhood obesity.